finsberg/cover-letter/README.md

 make
 ```

+An example of how the final version will look like can be found in [coverletter.pdf](coverletter.pdf)

 # Dependencies
 This tool is pretty light on dependencies.
 All you need is to have Pandoc running on your computer.
 Don't yet have Pandoc?
 Follow the installation instructions [here](https://pandoc.org/installing.html).